Pritom Saha

 IEEE North South University Student Branch

-• Content Writing Coordinator - IEEE Student Transition and Elevation Partnership (STEP) 2019, Bangladesh
+• Content Writing Coordinator, IEEE Student Transition and Elevation Partnership (STEP) 2019.

 Interests